TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-07-08-7-tips-to-write-flawless-issue-report-on-github.md

 <br>

-Do you have 3 different (see tip #4 again) problems with your code?
+hy-use-one-time-migration-scripDo you have 3 different (see tip #4 again) problems with your code?
 Create 3 different issues.
 Don't be afraid, you're not complaining too much.

 **It's better to have 3 separated issue**, that one is easy-pick, 2nd is a question and 3rd need a test case, that all these at once.